Leaf mimicry: Fossil

-A rare 47 million year old fossil of a phasmid leaf insect from Germany demonstrates that leaf mimicry existed in this group in the Eocene period.
+A rare 47 million-year-old fossil of a phasmid leaf insect from Germany demonstrates that leaf mimicry existed in this group in the Eocene period.
 Among the orthoptera (grasshoppers and allies), fossil grigs (Prophalangopsidae) have been found in the Daohugou Biota of northeastern China, some 163.5 million years ago in the Jurassic period.
 Their forewings were patterned to resemble leaves of the cycad-like Bennettitales.
-Jurassic lacewings (Neuroptera) of the genus Bellinympha from the Jiulongshan Formation in the same region similarly have their wings resembling pinnate cycad or Bennettitales leaves.
+Jurassic lacewings (Neuroptera) of the genus Bellinympha from the Jiulongshan Formation in the same region similarly have wings resembling pinnate cycad or Bennettitales leaves.

 Extant

 Many extant insects masquerade as leaves.
-Examples include moths and butterflies such as Kallima many katydids, the leaf mantises such as Choeradodis, and the leaf insects (Phyllidae) among the phasmids.
+Examples include moths and butterflies such as Kallima, many katydids, the leaf mantises such as Choeradodis, and the leaf insects (Phyllidae) among the phasmids.
 Mimicry is not limited to coloration; behaviour, such as lying still or apparently fluttering in the wind, contributes to the camouflaging effect.
-Hugh Cott gives the example of Phyllium leaf insects which may hang from a leaf stalk by two or three legs, slowly turning "so as to suggest the motions of a leaf just ready to fall".
+The English evolutionary zoologist Hugh Cott gives the example of Phyllium leaf insects which may hang from a leaf stalk by two or three legs, slowly turning "so as to suggest the motions of a leaf just ready to fall".